Keyboard shortcuts

 --component llvm-tools-preview

-Once you have the toolchain installed, you can compile and install bevy_lint through cargo:
+Once you have the toolchain installed, you can compile and install bevy_lint through Cargo:

-rustup run $TOOLCHAIN_VERSION cargo install \
+rustup run nightly-2025-05-14 cargo install \

 --git https://github.com/TheBevyFlock/bevy_cli.git \

---tag $TAG \
+--tag lint-v0.3.0 \

 --locked \